nirgalili/calculate_roi_on_yad_2_realestate/README.md

 The result with the search criteria will be return to the user and a log will be saved in an open to view google sheet.

+With this program you can calculate the following:
+Median and Mean price for Assets for sale and rentals for your search query.
+Number of assets for sale and rent.
+The calculated ROI - return on investment calculate by dividing 11 mean rent month by the mean asset price.

 ## Installation